kolirt/laravel-telegram/README.md

 - `telegram:serve {bot_name}` - Serve the bot without webhook

-# Define bot commands
+## Define bot commands

-You can configure bot commands in `routes/telegram.php`, which will be published after the installation, and then you can update the commands in bot using the `php aritsan telegram:bot-update-commands {bot_name}` command.
+You can configure bot commands in `routes/telegram.php`, which will be published after the installation, and then you can update the commands in bot using the `php aritsan telegram:bot-update-commands {bot_name}` command

 ```php
 $config->bot('test')
     ->commands(function (CommandBuilder $builder) {